CH EPR FHIR (R4)

 3Token format according FHIR token type.

-Table: Request’s scope parameter for the client credential flow.
+Table: Authorization Request’s scope parameter for the client credential flow.

 Expected Actions

-• identify and authenticate the Authorization Client with the client_id, client_secret and the client's certificate of the TLS connection.
+• identify the IUA Authorization Client with the client_id and client_secret.

-• verify, that the Authorization Client was registered during onboarding with the same client_id, client_secret and the client's certificate of the TLS connection and is authorized to access the EPR.
+• verify, that the IUA Authorization Client was registered during onboarding with the same client_id and client_secret.

-The Authorization Server SHALL respond with the Get Access Token response as defined in Get Access Token Response only if all checks are successful.
-If one of the above checks fails, the Authorization Server SHALL respond with HTTP 401 (Unauthorized) error.
+The IUA Authorization Server SHALL respond with the Get Access Token Response only if all checks are successful.
+If one of the above checks fails, the IUA Authorization Server SHALL respond with HTTP 401 (Unauthorized) error.

-The Authorization Server SHALL respond with an Extended Access Token, only if the person_id is set in the request.
-The Authorization Server SHALL respond with a Basic Access Token, if the person_id is not set.
+If the person_id is set in the request, the IUA Authorization Server SHALL respond with an Extended Access Token.
+The IUA Authorization Server SHALL respond with a Basic Access Token, if the person_id is not set.

-The Authorization Client SHALL use the access token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR.
+The IUA Authorization Client SHALL use the IUA Access Token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR.

 Message Example